eclipse-tycho/tycho/devdoc/Releasing_Tycho.md

 This describes the steps to perform a release of Tycho:

-- [ ] Make sure all fixed issues and merged PRs have the correct milestone for this release
+- [ ] Make sure all fixed issues and merged PRs have the correct milestone for this release, to finding PRs without milestone you can use the following filter `is:pr is:merged no:milestone` isuues without milestone can be found with `is:issue no:milestone is:closed`
 - [ ] Prepare the [release notes](https://github.com/eclipse/tycho/blob/master/RELEASE_NOTES.md) which should provide a quick overview of new features and bug fixes
 - [ ] Create release record on https://projects.eclipse.org/projects/technology.tycho projects.eclipse.org , link the N&N to https://github.com/eclipse/tycho/blob/master/RELEASE_NOTES.md release notes]
 - [ ] Create branch `tycho-N.M.x` (eg `tycho-2.4.x`) for upcoming release and push it to remote; this branch should remain frozen until the release, only major fixes for regressions could be merged in before release.
 Work can still happen regularly on the `master` branch.